-Clients come to Cooper & Elliott because complex civil litigation is one of the areas where we excel.
-And because we want to help, there is nothing we dislike more than delivering bad news.
-And the initial news we had to give Henry Jackson* was devastating.
+Clients come to Cooper & Elliott because complex civil litigation is one of the areas where we excel. and because we want to help, there is nothing we dislike more than delivering bad news. and the initial news we had to give Henry Jackson* was devastating.

 Henry was a diamond merchant from New York who had come to Columbus for a jewelry show carrying a briefcase containing $1,000,000 in stones.
 He checked into a hotel and stored his precious inventory in the hotel’s safe-deposit boxes.
 It was standard operating procedure in his business, and he’d done it dozens of times over the years.
 He took the keys to the needed three safe deposit boxes, put them in his pocket, and then went up to bed.